Derek Moye, Steelers Wide Receiver, 2012-2014

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First, can you let readers know what you’ve been doing with yourself since your time in Pittsburgh?
+First, can you let readers know what you are ding with yourself now?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail